nishantpainter/articles/programming-paradigms/structured-programming.md

 'GOTO LABEL;'

 Goto performs one-way transfer of control which means the control is not expected to return after executing the labelled instructions set.
+On the contrary, calling a Function usually returns the control after execution.
+In earlier programming, goto statements were used extensively.
+However, with increasing complexity it becomes harder to maintain computer programs because goto resulted in non-linear change of control flow which was harder to understand compared to linear transfer.